DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

     backed up servers, so if a fire breaks out, it burns well and both the servers and the backups get destroyed.

-[^sqlite]: At least that's what one of the developers told me in the Forgejo chatroom.
+[^sqlite]: At least that's what one of the Gitea developers told me in the Forgejo chatroom.
-    Apparently even https://try.gitea.io/ uses sqlite, so it might be fine even with lots of repos and users.
+    He said even https://try.gitea.io/ uses sqlite, so it looks like it might be fine even with lots of repos and users.

 [^security]: At least "reasonably safe".
 There is no total security.
 It's possible that OpenSSH, WireGuard
     or the Linux kernels network stack have unknown security vulnerabilities that an attacker could